yizhou-demog/yizhou-demog.github.io/index.md

 - **Peking University**
   M.A. in Economics, National School of Development, 2011
-  B.A. in Accounting, Guanghua School of Management, 2006
+  B.A. in Management (Accounting Track), Guanghua School of Management, 2006

 ## Explore More